 Bishop Guertin High School Holds Graduation Ceremony for the Class of 2021

-Class salutatorian Geoffrey Zhang is from Nashua, NH and he is the son of Yuhong Gu and Zhihai Zhang.
+Class salutatorian Geoffrey Zhang is from Nashua and is the son of Yuhong Gu and Zhihai Zhang.
 He will be attending the Georgia Institute of Technology.
-Geoffrey’s address highlighted the impact of COVID-19 on the graduating class saying “[W]e did not let it prevent us from excelling during our senior year.
-We have become more resilient and perseverent together. ...COVID-19 has been a significant test for us as a grade, and we can confidently say that we stepped up to the challenge and overcame it.”
+Geoffrey’s address highlighted the impact of COVID-19 on the graduating class saying, “[W]e did not let it prevent us from excelling during our senior year.
+We have become more resilient and perseverant together. ...COVID-19 has been a significant test for us as a grade, and we can confidently say that we stepped up to the challenge and overcame it.”

 Principal Jason Strniste challenged the Class of 2021 with a simple question, 'if not you, who?'

 “Throughout the year, I’ve had that saying, 'COVID Stops with a Cardinal.'
 Ultimately, it’s a statement of optimism about the power of individuals who make up our community.
 If COVID can stop with a Cardinal, what can start?
 Maybe compassion starts with a Cardinal, maybe critical thinking starts with a Cardinal, maybe personal responsibility starts with a Cardinal, maybe a scientific breakthrough starts with a Cardinal, maybe justice, freedom, liberty or opportunity for others starts with a Cardinal, maybe the solution to any challenge we face starts with a Cardinal.
 You’ll never know if you don’t start to see yourself as the subject and verb of the sentence, not the direct object.
 If not you, then who?”